 ASA applications are accepted November 1 through February 10.
 Parents/guardians will receive an email or letter sent via USPS from the enrollment coordinator noting receipt of an application and outlining the procedure and timeline.

 For applications submitted prior to the February 10 deadline, parents/guardians will be notified of decisions via email or letter via USPS by April 1.
 Parents/guardians must confirm commitment via email notification to Sunday Kloncz at firstname.lastname@example.org or by written notification via USPS by April 15.
 The ASA application will be revoked if the confirmation is not received by email or USPS to the enrollment coordinator by April 15.

 Applications received on or after February 11 will be reviewed on an individual basis after staffing for the schools has been determined.
 These applications will be date stamped and prioritized in the order they are received and the eligibility criteria documented.
 An email or letter sent via USPS will be sent to the parents noting the receipt of an application and outline the procedure and timeline.

 If a student’s boundary area changes during the school year due to a family move from one attendance area to another, the student will be permitted to stay at his/her elementary or middle school for the remainder of the school year.
 The parents/guardians must complete the ASA application and provide or arrange transportation for the student to continue attending the alternate school.

 Steps to Apply for Alternate School Attendance

-- Complete the fillable ALTERNATE SCHOOL ATTENDANCE FORM, save the PDF, OR print it, then send it to the STMA District Office via e-mail, fax, or drop off in person.
+- Complete this fillable ALTERNATE SCHOOL ATTENDANCE FORM , DOWNLOAD, complete, save the PDF, return for processing, OR print it, then send it to the STMA District Office via e-mail, fax, or drop off in person.